 CHAPTER WHAT DOES IT SAY?
 USED BY TRADE UNIONS?
-I. Concepts an Principles d The Guidelines comprise principles and standards consistent with applicable laws and internationally-recognised standards.
+I. Concepts and Principles The Guidelines comprise principles and standards consistent with applicable laws and internationally-recognised standards.
 They apply to multinational enterprises (MNEs) in all sectors wherever they operate.
 Enterprises should obey domestic laws.
-In countries where domestic laws conflict with the Guidelines , enterprises should seek ways to honour the Guidelines to the fullest extent, which does not place them in violation of domestic law. • The general recommendation in Chapthat enterprises sl conduct due dilige applies to all chapexcept Science an nology (IX), Comp (X) and Taxation (- pter II hould ence pters nd Tech- petition Enterprises should contribute to sustainable development, respect human rights, abstain from improper involvement in local political activities and refrain from retaliating against workers who report practices that contravene the law, the Guidelines or the enterprise's policies.
-Enterprises should conduct due diligence to avoid being involved in adverse impacts on matters covered by the Guidelines , including through their supply chain and business relationships, and to address such impacts when they occur, including using their leverage so that business partners address their adverse impacts.
-Enterprises should engage with stakeholders to provide meaningful opportunities for their views to be taken into account in relation to planning and decision making on activities that may significantly impact local communities. • III.
+In countries where domestic laws conflict with the Guidelines , enterprises should seek ways to honour the Guidelines to the fullest extent, which does not place them in violation of domestic law. ~ II.
+General Policies Enterprises should contribute to sustainable development, respect hu- man rights, abstain from improper involvement in local political activi- ~ The general recom- mendation in Chapter II that enterprises should conduct due diligence applies to all chapters except Science and Tech- nology (IX), Competition (X) and Taxation (XI). ties and refrain from retaliating against workers who report practices that contravene the law, the Guidelines or the enterprise's policies.
+Enterprises should conduct due diligence to avoid being involved in ad- verse impacts on matters covered by the Guidelines , including through their supply chain and business relationships, and to address such im- pacts when they occur.
+Enterprises should engage with stakeholders to provide meaningful opportunities for their views to be taken into account in relation to planning and decision making on activities that may significantly impact local communities.
+III.
 Disclosure Enterprises should disclose information on material matters regarding their activities, structure, financial situation, performance, ownership and governance and workers, and should apply high quality standards to financial and non-financial reporting. ~ IV.
-Human Rig hts Enterprises should respect human rights, which means they should avoid infringing on the rights of others, through their own activities and relationships, and address such impacts when they occur, including using their leverage so that business partners address their adverse human rights impacts.
-Enterprises should have a human rights policy, conduct human rights due diligence and have legitimate processes in place for remedying actual adverse impacts where they have caused or contributed to those impacts. • V. Employmen Industrial Rela Enterprises should respect the right to form or join a trade union and to bargain collectively, contribute to the effective abolition of child labour and the elimination of all forms of forced or compulsory labour, and respect the right to non-discrimination in employment and occupation.
+Human Rights Enterprises should respect human rights, which means they should avoid infringing on the rights of others, through their own activities and relationships, and address such impacts when they occur, including using their leverage so that business partners address their adverse human rights impacts.
+Enterprises should have a human rights policy, conduct human rights due diligence and have legitimate processes in place for remedying actual adverse impacts where they have caused or contributed to those impacts. ~ V. Employment and Industrial Relations Enterprises should respect the right to form or join a trade union and to bargain collectively, contribute to the effective abolition of child labour and the elimination of all forms of forced or compulsory labour, and respect the right to non-discrimination in employment and occupation.
 Enterprises should provide information to workers' representatives, which is needed for meaningful negotiations on conditions of employment and provide information to workers and their representatives which enables them to obtain a true and fair view of the performance of the entity, or the enterprise as a whole.
-Enterprises should provide the best possible wages (which at a minimum should meet the basic needs of workers and their families), ensure occupational health and safety, provide reasonable notice to workers of restructuring or closures and not threaten to transfer operations in response to negotiations on employment conditions, or workers forming or joining a union.
+Enterprises should provide the best possible wages (which at a minimum should meet the basic needs of workers and their families), ensure occupational health and safety, provide reasonable notice to workers of restructuring or closures and not threaten to transfer operations in response to negotiations on employment conditions, or workers forming or joining a union. ~